masaaldosey/frickin-german-macha/README.md

 - **green** for *das* (neutral),

 and created a set of [flashcards](flashcards/noun_gender.pdf).
 The cards can be printed two-sided on a A4 sheet.
-I did this as I don't want to reduce my screentime.
+I did this as I want to reduce my screentime.
 Also, who doesn't love some time away from gadgets and do things the old way once in a while. :wink: